Create-Significant-Summer-Systems-Kids-in-Kitchen

 Learn from those who go before you.

-In my book, I talk about the strategy of parenting six years ahead by looking at what parents are facing six years forward of where you are currently parenting from today.
-Watch how others around you are leading their children when it comes to technology, schooling, social boundaries, and more.
-Learn from their successes and their mistakes.
-Become confident now in making future decisions for your children based on your family values.
+In my book, I discuss the strategy of parenting six years ahead by looking at what parents are facing six years ahead of where you are currently parenting.
+Watch how others around you lead their children regarding technology, schooling, social boundaries, and more.
+Learn from their successes and mistakes.
+Become confident in making decisions for your children based on family values.

 Join a parent group in your area and learn from those who go before you.
 We were not meant to raise children alone, so learn from your community.
 Read, learn, watch, and grow from the insight of others, and then have the confidence to raise your child with your parental instincts.